World traveler Clown Tom Bolton

 Near Yeni Mosque

-Across from the Yeni Mosque was a museum I did not get to visit.
+Across from the Yeni Mosque (below left) was a museum I did not get to visit.
 Originally built as a post office in 1892, it was sold to a bank which gotten taken over by Isbank founded by Mustafa Atatürk and in the 1950’s turned into a museum.
-Just down the road was the commodity exchange – also in a historical looking building.
+Just down the road was the commodity exchange (second below left) – also in a historical looking building.
+The other photos here were taken right outside the Yeni mosque.
+It seems rather than the government providing properly for handicapped and old people they allow them to sell lottery tickets instead.
+I saw multiple wooden stalls for this and was impressed with the ingenuity of the guy in the wheelchair to weather protect himself.

 Headed back west past the Yeni Mosque one comes to the Spice Bazaar aka Egyptian Bazaar.
 The spice bazaar is not to be confused with the Grand Bazaar.
 Much smaller and covered by a simple tin roof rather than majestic archways it was a place for spices and sweets.